plezmo/python-sdk-examples/README.md

 ```
 Verify that the package is installed by running 'pip show plezmo'.
 It should show package information.

-### MacOS and Ubuntu
+### MacOS, Ubuntu and Raspbian

-For MacOS and Ubuntu, commands for python 3.7 and corresponding pip version can be *python3 and pip3* or *python3.7 and pip3.7*.
+For MacOS, Ubuntu and Raspbian, commands for python 3.7 and corresponding pip version can be *python3 and pip3* or *python3.7 and pip3.7*.
 Make sure that you find out if python 3.7 is installed and use the correct python command.

 ```python
 pip3 install plezmo